docs

 Just ask naturally - your AI assistant can see what the Inspector sees and will help you understand and modify your 3D scene.

-When you have the Needle Inspector open in Chrome:
+When you have the Needle Inspector open in Chrome, additional tools become available for interacting with 3D scenes:

 1. The Inspector connects to the MCP server running locally (localhost:8424)